getlost01/country-search/README.md

 I find this API so interesting so I suggest this API for others also (Visit [Restcountries](https://restcountries.com/) and read documentation.)<br>

 ### Technology used
-HTML , CSS ,Tailwind CSS, Bootstap and Javascript
+HTML , CSS ,Tailwind CSS, Bootstrap and Javascript

 ### Preview
 <img width="700" alt="Screenshot 2022-06-05 at 1 47 31 PM" src=https://github.com/getlost01/temp/blob/main/GIF-220624_195913.gif>